Skip to main content

 Kind and firm, just as she stated it.
 When we are kind and not firm, we get ourselves in the most trouble.
 We live in a world where people are going to take advantage of us.
 Often, we do it to each other unaware while other times we do it intentionally.
 Ideally, we are looking out for ourselves and those we interact with, but often this is not the case.
 When both people are not looking out for each other, it creates an opening for us to get hurt.

 Deciding to stop being a kind person because people have been unkind to us is a tragedy.
 Doing so continues the cycle unkind people perpetuate.
 Instead, we ought to choose to be kind to others knowing there will be times when they treat us poorly.
-Let’s not have external forces define us, but instead, let’s decide who we want to be and how we want to respond.
+Let’s not let external forces define us, instead, let’s decide who we want to be and how we want to respond.
 Let’s also take responsibility and recognize it is likely our lack of firmness where we usually get hurt, not our kindness.

 With this insight as our foundation, here are four principles to help us be more firm as we lead in our family, work, and community.

-Prioritizing Our Values Above Our Need
+Prioritizing Our Values Above Our Needs

 We all have our needs, and our situation is much like that of a mouse.
-Mice need to eat in order to survive, and the mouse’s appetite for cheese makes a great enticement for setting up a mousetrap.
+Mice need to eat to survive, and the mouse’s appetite for cheese makes a great enticement for setting up a mousetrap.
 The mouse has a legitimate need to eat, and as he goes for the cheese, the trap kills him.
 Most of this takes place with the mouse seeing the trap and being aware of it, as he goes into it.
 Like the mousetrap, I believe many of the situations where we find ourselves getting hurt have many red flags indicating to us we are going into a trap.

 For me, this has played out with mentors, hiring people, finding clients, and working with vendors.
 One example for me was a friend/mentor who was in my life for several years.
 When this friend and I first connected, my wife and I had recently started a business and launched a political news website.
 Both of these ventures were new to me and I had little clue about what we were doing.

 When this person came along, I needed support, guidance, and counsel, to help me navigate through the journey.
 He was also struggling in his life, and it was an opportunity to be kind and supportive of him.
 A big part of the problem was thinking I needed his help, and he needed my help.
-This became a catalyst to ignore the flags, and compromise on my values to get what I thought I needed.
-In fact, other people were telling me about these flags, and I even acknowledged them.
+This became a catalyst to ignore the flags and compromise on my values to get what I thought I needed.
+Other people were telling me about these flags, and I even acknowledged them.
 I believed I could handle it, and I knew enough to know how to separate the good from the bad.

 Now imagine the mouse dismissing the trap because he thinks he can get the cheese without setting it off.
 This sneaky arrogance and my lack of perspective and experience led to me getting caught in the trap.
-With limited perspective, I made this choice, and it cost me greatly.
+With a limited perspective, I made this choice, and it cost me greatly.

 When it comes to filling our needs, it is important we don’t sacrifice our values and priorities to fill our perceived needs.
 When we make this choice, we become kind and firm.